mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 I am the author of `RepoDb` and most samples could be specifics to this ORM, but again, the rationale of this post is beyond the technology stacks and libraries you preferred to work with.
 Think of all the samples as a code for your favorite ORM (ie: `Entity Framework`, `NHibernate`, `LLBLGen` or `Dapper`).

 After reading this article, you may realize some technicalities you will consider when writing a raw implementations.
 In that point in time, you can certainly beat the ORM in all cases.
-But until to the fact that you are not writing the perfect codes (or putting extra time and effort into it), then using the raw implementation could not ever beat the ORM in all cases (ie: `Performance`, `Efficiency`, `Maintainability` and `Simplicity`).
+But until to the fact that you are not writing the perfect  (or putting extra time and effort into it), then using the raw implementation could not ever beat the ORM in all cases (ie: `Performance`, `Efficiency`, `Maintainability` and `Simplicity`).

 > The content written is based on the actual experiences when developing an ORM, and also, a collective information provided by different authors of different ORMs.